VectorInstitute/PromptEngineering/src/reference_implementations/llama_llm/README.md

 `sbatch launch_slurm.slrm /ssd003/projects/aieng/public/llama`

-You can check for the output of the model in the `/logs` directory that was created for you.
+You can check for the output of the model in the `/logs` directory that was created for you during your env install.
 Make sure not to delete this folder, or else your jobs may fail.

 ## Launching the script with custom prompts
 You can change the prompts used for inference by going into the